Archived:

 -

-:- If the combined
+hwb:- If the combined

-values (after normalization) are equal to100%
+whitenessandblacknessvalues (after normalization) are equal to100%, then thehuechannel is powerless.

 - If the combined